 The Disney College Program is a one-of-a-kind work/study plan that allows you to gain real-world experience in the professional world while expanding your education and planning for your future.
 We're looking for those exceptional students who have genuine enthusiasm for their professional futures and who love to make people smile.
 In addition, participants will enjoy special Disney benefits such as free theme park admission and a variety of discounts.
 It is an amazing internship like no other and at the most magical company in the world.
 For more information, contact Giselle Frechette (413) 572-5206 or email@example.com).

 Academic Department Internships

 Receive credit for your internship.
 Contact the Department Chair for more details.

 Career Center Internships (For Employers)

-More than 400 businesses, schools or organizations host Westfield State University students for approximately 8 to 40 hours per week, in paid or unpaid positions that relate directly to their individual academic program and career interests.
+Businesses, schools and organizations throughout the region and country host Westfield State University students for approximately 8 to 40 hours per week, in paid or unpaid positions that relate directly to their individual academic program and career interests.